False allegations of domestic violence

 False allegations of domestic violence are claims that are made without a factual or evidential basis.
 In Australia, making a domestic violence allegation carries serious legal weight.
 When someone is falsely accused of domestic violence, it can have profound consequences on employment, custody arrangements, housing, and reputation.

-It's also important to understand that not all allegations that cannot be proven are false allegations.
+Not all allegations that cannot be proven are false allegations.
 Many cases involve genuine disputes about what happened, conflicting accounts, or situations where evidence is difficult to establish.
 A false allegation is distinct from a case where evidence is simply inconclusive or where different parties have different versions of events.

 If someone believes they are facing false protection order claims, they may have options to respond through the courts.
 Similarly, being falsely accused of domestic violence in other contexts may give rise to potential legal responses, though these depend on specific circumstances.